Sparkplug84/multiplication-game/README.md

 An app for kids to practice their times tables and dividing tables.

-View the live app at [Math game](https://sparkplug84.github.io/multiplication-game/)
+View the live app at [Maths game](https://sparkplug84.github.io/multiplication-game/)